crosscon/context-based-auth-remote/README.md

 - `CA_KEY_PATH` path to the key used for signing the mTLS client certs
 - `SSL_CERT_PATH`: path to the TLS certificate used for the server
 - `SSL_KEY_PATH`: path to the key for the TLS server certificate
+- `SIGN_KEY_PATH`: path to the key for signing nonces upon successful authentication
-- `TARGET_VALUE_PATH`: path to the file which contains the content of the memory as it should be to get a positive attestation result
+- `SIGN_CERT_PATH`: path to the certificate used to verify the signature of the nonces

 How the volumes are mounted can be arbitrary as long as the environment variables are adjusted.